mahanshariati/LearningOfAnyKind/Technologies/Redis.md

 - This setting can either be 0 (meaning no limit), a size in bytes (possibly with mb/gb suffix), or a percentage of maxmemory by using the % suffix (e.g. setting it to 10% would mean 10% of the maxmemory configuration).
 - The default setting is 0, meaning client eviction is turned off by default.

-It is possible to flag a specific client connection to be excluded from the client eviction mechanism.
+It is possible to flag a specific client connection to be excluded from the client eviction mechanism. <br>
 If, for example, you have an application that monitors the server via the INFO command and alerts you in case of a problem, you might want to make sure this connection isn't evicted.
 - You can do so using the following command (from the relevant client's connection): CLIENT NO-EVICT on
 - And you can revert that with: CLIENT NO-EVICT off